yuriykuntsyak/docker-vsphere-install/README.md

 ```

-provision VMs on vSphere and run Ansible playbook to install Docker:
+### Provision VMs on vSphere and run Ansible playbook to install Docker:

 ```sh
 cd ../terraform